WestonGuidero/burn-and-turn-legal/TERMS_OF_SERVICE.md

 ## 19. Governing Law

-These Terms shall be governed by the laws of **United States**, without regard to conflict of law provisions.
+These Terms shall be governed by the laws of the **State of California**, without regard to conflict of law provisions.

-Any disputes shall be resolved in the courts of **United States**.
+Any disputes shall be resolved in the state and federal courts located in **California**.

 ## 20. Dispute Resolution

 ### Informal Resolution
 Before filing a claim, you agree to contact us at burnandturnpokertrainer@gmail.com to attempt informal resolution.

-### Arbitration (Optional - Consult Legal Professional)
-Any disputes may be subject to binding arbitration rather than court proceedings.

 ## 21. Severability